Warblefly/MultimediaTools-mingw-w64/README.md

 BINARY DISTRIBUTION
 ===================

 I keep a binary tarball on my website.
-The script in this project automatically creates and copies it.
 <a href="http://gallery.johnwarburton.net/mingw-multimedia-executables-shared.tar.xz">http://gallery.johnwarburton.net/mingw-multimedia-executables-shared.tar.xz</a>

 Some of the binaries use shared libraries, ending in .dll.
 Like the executable programs, they're in the /bin/ directory of the distribution.
 Please keep them together with the .exe programs.